CONFEDERATION OF CANADA

 From the days of French colonization and British rule to today's self-government, Canadians have lived under a monarchy.
 Although Canada has been a self-governing "Dominion" in the British Empire since 1867, full independence for Canada, as for all British colonies, was only established in 1931 by the Statute of Westminster.

-Elizabeth II, Queen of England, is also Canada's Queen, and sovereign of a number of realms.
-In her capacity as Queen of Canada, she delegates her powers to a Canadian Governor General.
-Canada is thus a constitutional monarchy: the Queen rules but does not govern.The Federal Government
+Charles III, King of England, is also Canada's King, and sovereign of a number of realms.
+In his capacity as King of Canada, he delegates his powers to a Canadian Governor General.
+Canada is thus a constitutional monarchy: the King rules, but does not govern.The Federal Government

 Canada's 33 "Fathers of Confederation" adopted a federal form of government in 1867.
 A federal state is one that brings together a number of different political communities under a common government for common purposes and separate local or regional governments for the particular needs of each region.